-As a busy interior designer I have been able to incorporate natural stone in many of my designs.
+As a busy interior designer, I have incorporated natural stone in many of my designs.
 I can’t begin to express how much I love using natural stone.

-I’ve always believed that in my work I must produce a space that radiates more than beauty.
-If a space doesn’t produce a reaction that evokes the senses in a positive way, then I haven’t generated my best design.
-Natural stone is one of the elements that will add to the richness of any space and can help create the important visceral reaction.
+I’ve always believed that in my work, I must produce a space that radiates more than beauty.
+If a space doesn’t make a reaction that evokes the senses in a positive way, then I haven’t generated my best design.
+Natural stone is one of the elements that will add to the richness of any space and can help create an important visceral reaction.
 I believe this is due to the connected or rooted feeling that natural products arouse in us as human beings.

 Natural stone has been used as a building material for many thousands of years.
 Stone is obviously abundant and practical as a resource for building but is also used as decoration.

 Some of the stone products are marble, limestone, travertine quartzite, sandstone, onyx, and granite.
 These products are hand-selected from the most consistent sources for beauty as well as durability.

 When I am designing a project I consider the composition, color and texture that will suit the design optimally.
 This thoughtful review results in designs that are distinctive and unique.